-Plastic, especially single use plastic, is pretty much enemy number one right now.
-David Attenborough and the amazing Blue Planet series have opened our eyes to the horror that plastic has and continues to wreak on our environment.
+Plastic, especially single use plastic, must be reduced, as quickly as possible.
+David Attenborough and the amazing Blue Planet series have opened our eyes to the horror that plastic continues to wreak on our environment.
 We can no longer stand by and pretend this isn’t happening.

 From plastic straws, to coffee cups, the large companies are finally bowing to public pressure and time and effort is now being pushed into alternative, eco-friendly solutions.

 But what of these greeting card plastic sleeves?
 Why are they needed at all?
 And what can we do to lessen our footprint on the planet?